bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 #### Consume API Implementation

 Wire layout of a PUSH event was described in a [previous](#push-event) section.
-As far as implemention is concerned, SDK logic should keep some of these things in mind when receiving and dispatching a PUSH event:
+As far as implementation is concerned, SDK logic should keep some of these things in mind when receiving and dispatching a PUSH event:

 - Ensure that the queue is still open, and not closed or being closed by the